Rifa-111/sales-meeting-agent/README.md

-# Sales Meeting Preparation Agent
+# Multi-Agent Sales Intelligence Platform

 A production-style **multi-agent LLM system** built with LangGraph, OpenAI, ChromaDB and Streamlit.
 Given a company name and meeting context, it autonomously researches the prospect, extracts strategic insights